 “What if neither of your dads can drive us?”
 Jay asked.

 “I suppose if there’s no possible alternative it’s okay if the girl’s dad drives,” Scott said.

 Lisa grinned.
 “It’d be a hell of a lot better than taking the bus, don’cha think?”
-We all laughed at her remark.
+We all laughed and agreed with her remark.

 “I’ve got lots of questions,” I said.
 “What time does the dance start?
 What time should we be there?
 Is there an admission charge?
 Do we have to buy tickets before the dance?
 Should we go out and get something to eat first?
 Should Jay and Lisa dance together?
 Should Scott and I dance together?
 What do we do if someone spikes the punch?”

 “What punch?”
 Scott asked.
 “This is high school, not middle school.
 They won’t have punch.
 They’ll have sodas in cans or plastic bottles.
 We’ll probably have to pay for them.”